 Secondly, as soon as your friends and family know that you are expecting you may very well be inundated with gifts and items from people want to clear out their attics.
 Accept all items graciously even if you can’t imagine that you will ever use them - you never know!

-We've just added a free Printable New Baby Shopping List, a printable checklist of everything that you need to buy for your baby!
-Download Now
+We've included a free Printable New Baby Shopping Checklist PDF, a printable checklist of everything that you need to buy for your baby!

 You should get all the newborn baby clothes you need before the birth.
 You will probably get given lots of clothes once baby is born, but initially you will need at least

-Babies can grow quite fast, so don’t buy loads more than this or you could end up with lots of unworn stuff.
-And you really will get given lots of clothes as gifts!
+Babies can grow quite fast, so don’t buy loads more clothing than this or you could end up with lots of unworn stuff.
+And you probably will get given lots of clothes as gifts!

 Image Credit: Abacus Baby

 Even if you plan to co-sleep at night you will want to be able to put baby down to sleep during the day.
-You will need something such as a cot, Moses basket, hammock or carry cot.
-Although newborn babies in Finland sleep quite happily in a cardboard box.
+You will need something such as a Moses basket, a cot, a baby hammock or carry/travel cot.
+Although up to the 1950's it was quite common for a newborn baby to sleep in a drawer (taken out of the chest of drawers of course!) and newborn babies in Finland sleep quite happily in a cardboard box for the first few weeks of their life.

-I started both mine off in a Moses basket with a stand similar to these (I was given mine – seriously, don’t buy a lot of stuff too early!), which was easy to carry up and downstairs, then I put the baby into a cot when they outgrew the Moses basket.
+I started both mine off in a Moses basket with a stand similar to these (I was given mine – seriously, don’t buy a lot of stuff too early, you don't know what people may want to offload onto you!), which was easy to carry up and downstairs, then I put baby into a cot when they outgrew the Moses basket.
 You should get several months use out of it.

-You will need bedding for the above, so sheets, blankets and a mattress protector is a very good idea in case of nappy leaks.
+You will need bedding for the above, so sheets and blankets and a mattress protector is a very good idea in case of nappy leaks.
 I would suggest at least 3 sets of bedding.

 You will need a changing bag for carrying around the mountain of gear that you will need every time you go out of the house.